springernature/vpat/nature-content-discovery.md

 <li>501 (Web)(Software)</li>
 </ul></td>
 <td>Supports</td>
-<td>All of these pages use the language attribute on the HTML element to specify the default language of a page.</td>
+<td>All of the pages in this product use the language attribute on the HTML element to specify the default language of a page.</td>
 </tr>
 <tr>
 <td><a href="http://www.w3.org/TR/WCAG20/#consistent-behavior-receive-focus"><strong>3.2.1 On Focus</strong></a> (Level A)